IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_tekton_pipeline.html.markdown

 		  * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[-0-9a-zA-Z_]{1,235}$/`.
 		* `url` - (Forces new resource, String) URL of the definition repository.
 		  * Constraints: The maximum length is `2048` characters.
 The minimum length is `10` characters.
 The value must match regular expression `/^http(s)?:\/\/([^\/?#]*)([^?#]*)(\\?([^#]*))?(#(.*))?$/`.
-* `enable_partial_cloning` - (Boolean) Flag whether to enable partial cloning for this pipeline.
-When partial clone is enabled, only the files contained within the paths specified in definition repositories will be read and cloned.
-This means symbolic links may not work.
-* `enable_slack_notifications` - (Boolean) Flag whether to enable slack notifications for this pipeline.
-When enabled, pipeline run events will be published on all slack integration specified channels in the enclosing toolchain.
-* `enabled` - (Boolean) Flag whether this pipeline is enabled.
 * `name` - (String) String.
   * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[a-zA-Z0-9][-0-9a-zA-Z_. ]{1,235}[a-zA-Z0-9]$/`.
 * `properties` - (List) Tekton pipeline's environment properties.